OpenDSA/OpenDSA/RST/en/MengBridgeCourse/1114IntroAndLightBot.rst

 kinds of micro-worlds.

-When you open a project in Eclipse, you will see a list of the various Java classes you are working on.
-Here, we can see BlueJ's main window looking at a simple Java project for solving LightBot Level 3.
+When you open a project in Eclipse, you will see a list of the various Java classes you are working on in the **Package Explorer** view on the lefthand side.
+Here, we can see Eclipse's main window looking at a simple Java project for solving LightBot Level 3.

-.. odsafig:: Images/bluej-Level3Solution.png
+.. odsafig:: Images/eclipse-level3.png
    :align: center

 You can double-click on any Java class in the project to open it in the editor and view its program code.
-For our micro-world assignments, you will also see a class called ``Application``--right-click the ``Application`` class and choose **Run JavaFX Application** to execute your micro-world application.
+For our micro-world assignments, you will also see a class with a name beginning with ``Run``, which we will use to launch and run our programs (full instructions are in the first lab assignment).

 .. odsafig:: Images/lightbot3.png
    :align: center